 Key stage 4

-All students follow the 1MA1 linear GCSE run by Pearson / Edexcel; you can find a link to the website below where you will find a full specification and specimen exam papers.
+All students are entered for OCR GCSE Maths.
 Students will sit their exam at either Higher or Foundation level.
 Higher level students will be striving for Grades 9 to 5.
 Foundation students will be striving for Grades 5 to 1.
 There are half termly tests which inform decisions on setting and tier of entry in Year 11.
 Some of our more able and talented students sit GCSE Mathematics and a Level 2 Further Mathematics qualification (run by AQA), giving them useful insight into A Level Mathematics.

 Key areas of study for all key stages are as follows: